ABOUT THE EVENT

 New Orleans, LA 70117 [MAP]

 New Orleans Queer Film Night is an evening of community and film.
-The three hour program includes a set of short films.
 The bar will be open so come in, grab a drink, sit back and enjoy.
-Short films include old classics, cut-ups, animations, and new films.
 “We look for films that need to be part of the zeitgeist of contemporary queer men’s culture,” said Brayden Shayne.
+In November, Brayden Shayne will be showing an international selection of short queer films.

 Brayden Shayne is a queer artists’ collective based in North America that is interested in queer art and thought and good faggotry.
 We show up in the world as a magazine; products; events; film; and sounds.